hiive/Zertz3D/readme.md

 ### Notation Log Files

-Use the `--log-notation` flag to create a separate log file containing moves in official notation format:
+Use the `--notation-file` flag to create a log file containing moves in official notation format:
 - File format: `zertzlog_{seed}_notation.txt` or `zertzlog_blitz_{seed}_notation.txt`
 - First line: board size and variant (e.g., "37" or "37 Blitz")
 - Subsequent lines: one move per line in official notation
 - Supports isolation notation: `Bd7,b2 x Wa1Wa2` (placement that isolates marbles)
-- Can be used with `--log` to generate both formats simultaneously
+- Can be used with `--transcript-file` to generate both formats simultaneously

+Similarly, use `--transcript-file` to create dictionary format logs in `zertzlog_{seed}.txt`.

 ### Win Conditions